When working with a model you want to see how different inputs lead to different outputs.

 In this example I have created two new cases in addition to the default case for the Revenue_Growth cell.

-See how the cell now displays a red dot to indicate that it contains cases.
+See how the cell now displays a dropdown icon to indicate that it contains cases.

 If you are editing a cell which is set on a case created by a collaborator (see below), Visyond will automatically create a new case.
 Cases will also be automatically created when you are in Scenario Recording mode.